 We will see a few tips to choose between the two.

 The locking feature is exposed in the user interface through a lock icon in the action bar of non-folderish documents.
 It restricts the edit permission to the user who locked the document.
 The document stays visible for other users.
-A lock can be removed by the owner of the document or by someone having the manage permission.
+A lock can be removed either by the owner of the document or by a member of administrators groups.

 - Very simple to use: one button in the interface to lock or unlock a document.
 A corresponding automation operation also exists.
 So either from the UI, or Studio, or the APIs, the lock feature has no complexity both to understand and to use.